 Each call to insert takes $\Theta(\log n)$ time in the worst case, because the value being inserted can move at most the distance from the bottom of the tree to the top of the tree.
-Thus, the time to insert n values into the heap, if we insert them one at a time, will be $\Theta(n \log n)$ in the worst case.
+Thus, to insert n values into the heap, if we insert them one at a time, will take $\Theta(n \log n)$ time in the worst case.

 If all n values are available at the beginning of the building process, we can build the heap faster than just inserting the values into the heap one by one.
-Consider Figure 5.20(a), which shows one series of exchanges that will result in a heap.
-Note that this figure shows the input in its logical form as a complete binary tree, but you should realize that these values are physically stored in an array.
+Consider Figure 5.20(a), which shows one series of exchanges that could be used to build the heap.
 All exchanges are between a node and one of its children.
 The heap is formed as a result of this exchange process.
 The array for the right-hand tree of Figure 5.20(a) would appear as follows:

 Figure 5.20(b) shows an alternate series of exchanges that also forms a heap, but much more efficiently.
+The equivalent array representation would be

 From this example, it is clear that the heap for any given set of numbers is not unique, and we see that some rearrangements of the input values require fewer exchanges than others to build the heap.
 So, how do we pick the best rearrangement?

 One good algorithm stems from induction.
 Suppose that the left and right subtrees of the root are already heaps, and R is the name of the element at the root.
 This situation is illustrated by Figure 5.21.
 In this case there are two possibilities.
 (1) R has a value greater than or equal to its two children.
 In this case, construction is complete.
 (2) R has a value less than one or both of its children.
 In this case, R should be exchanged with the child that has greater value.
 The result will be a heap, except that R might still be less than one or both of its (new) children.
 In this case, we simply continue the process of "pushing down" R until it reaches a level where it is greater than its children, or is a leaf node.
-This process is implemented by the private method siftdown of the heap class.
+This process is implemented by the private method siftdown.
 The siftdown operation is illustrated by Figure 5.22.